Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures using a ResDMD framework

-For a given value of $M_1$, the right-hand side of \eqref{eq:ra_kern_inner_prod_type1} and \eqref{eq:ra_kern_inner_prod_type2} can then be substituted into~\eqref{unit_res_comp} to evaluate $[K_\epsilon*\nu_g](\theta_0)$.
-Often we can estimate the error between these computed inner-products and the limiting value as $M_1\rightarrow\infty$ by comparing the computations for different $M_1$ or by using a priori knowledge of the convergence rates.
-In \cref{ap_sec:inner_prod_err_control}, we show how $N_K$ can be adaptively chosen (by approximating the error in the large data limit and adding observables to the dictionary if required) so that the left-hand sides of \eqref{eq:ra_kern_inner_prod_type1} and \eqref{eq:ra_kern_inner_prod_type2} approximate the inner-products $\langle g,(\mathcal{K}-\lambda)^{-1}g \rangle$ and $\langle (\mathcal{K}-\lambda)^{-1}g,\mathcal{K}^*g \rangle$, respectively, to a desired accuracy.
-Thus, for a given smoothing parameter $\epsilon$, we have a principled way of selecting (a) the sample size $M_1$ and (b) the truncation size $N_K$ to ensure that our approximations of the inner-products in~\eqref{unit_res_comp} are accurate.
+For a given value of $M$, the right-hand side of \eqref{eq:ra_kern_inner_prod_type1} and \eqref{eq:ra_kern_inner_prod_type2} can then be substituted into~\eqref{unit_res_comp} to evaluate $[K_\epsilon*\nu_g](\theta_0)$.
+Often we can estimate the error between these computed inner products and the limiting value as $M\rightarrow\infty$ by comparing the computations for different $M$ or by using a priori knowledge of the convergence rates.
+In \cref{ap_sec:inner_prod_err_control}, we show how $N_K$ can be adaptively chosen (by approximating the error in the large data limit and adding observables to the dictionary if required) so that we approximate the inner products $\langle g,(\mathcal{K}-\lambda)^{-1}g \rangle$ and $\langle (\mathcal{K}-\lambda)^{-1}g,\mathcal{K}^*g \rangle$ to a desired accuracy.
+Thus, for a given smoothing parameter $\epsilon$, we have a principled way of selecting (a) the sample size $M$ and (b) the truncation size $N_K$ to ensure that our approximations of the inner products in~\eqref{unit_res_comp} are accurate.
 In general, the cost of point evaluation of $[K_\epsilon*\nu_g]$ using these formulas is $\mathcal{O}(N_K^3)$ operations as it requires $m$ solutions of $N_K\times N_K$ dense linear systems.